shekharbiswas/Python-Data-Analysis-2/README.md

 - Module 2: Exploratory Data Analysis (EDA) and Visualization.
 - Module 3: E-Commerce Data Analysis.

-These lectures are for both working IT professionals and university students.
+These lectures are for both IT / Tech. professionals and university students.

 ## Module 1